 This measure relates to:

-Time of Sale the purchase and installation of a room air conditioning unit that meets CEE Tier 1 (equivalent to ENERGY STAR version 4.0, which is effective October 26th 2015) or CEE Tier 2 minimum qualifying efficiency specifications, in place of a baseline unit.
+Time of Sale the purchase and installation of a room air conditioning unit that meets ENERGY STAR version 5.0, which is effective October 30th 2023, or CEE Tier 2 minimum qualifying efficiency specifications, in place of a baseline unit.
 The baseline is based on the Federal Standard effective June 1st, 2014.